 Charles De Lauzirika who put together the Alien Anthology Bu-Ray Set, took the comparison to a box literally and could find nothing of that and noted that the illustration in the comic book was actually not really like a box.
 However what he was discovering was that there were people who were fans reading the comic book and online were discussing that they remembered the scene as really being in the film.

 I presently have only read about Walter Simonson's experience from when he went to see a roughcut and have read about the report of Dan O'Bannon had told the reporter in Famous Monsters of Film Land and then there was a report of what Mike Matessino saw which was the alien crouching in the corridor and the footage of this turned up but turned out not to be the strange scene that Walter Simonson had seen and illustrated

-However De Lauzirika could find nothing in the storage boxes or in the photo archives showing the alien folded up that was known as the organic box like this, and thought that perhaps it was imagined by the comic book illustrator although Charles would like nothing more than to find the footage.
+However De Lauzirika could find nothing in the storage boxes or in the photo archives showing the alien folded up that was known as the organic box like this, and thought that perhaps it was imagined by the comic book illustrator although but still would like nothing more than to find the footage.

 At the present, it's a question of looking for more evidence that the scene existed and working out what the scene was rather than imagining all kinds of strange things that are a product of the the imagination of the minds of the people who are inspired by the idea that it was necessarily box shaped or that it had to be strictly like the scene as illustrated in the comic book without artistic reinterpretation.
 But the scene as described by Walter Simonson and the way it inspired him remains the enigma.

 It is not known if Ridley Scott has been publicly asked about the alien as a "weird organic box like thing" or even if it was shot, or whether he would know much about the idea of the "organic box like thing" name given to it and I might assume that it's name for it born out of the confusion of what showed up on screen.